Directly after its introduction in 1989, UniQuant™

 Position of UniQuant in Materials Analysis

-method in XRF analysis and is a commercially available
+in one) in XRF analysis, and is a commercially available

 Product.
 UniQuant is for standardless semi-quantitative